 Suddenly, productions are demanding that every role be played only by people who represent the roles in real life.
 Character breakdowns on casting sites are very clear about only submitting actors who, in real life, ARE the characters that they will be auditioning for, even though most of the requirements are actable.
 They are wanting only gay people to play gay characters, only Jewish actors to play Jewish characters.
 Trans actors are the only ones being considered for trans roles and real-life Muslims are required to play Muslim characters.

 Yes, there are of course certain traits that are not actable.
-For instance, you can’t act a specific race; a black character should not be played by somebody who is white or Korean, and the same goes for any other race.
+For instance, you can’t act a specific race; a black character should not be played by somebody who is white or Korean, for example, and the same principle goes for any other race.
 But sexualities, genders, religions, ethnicities (to an extent – I’ll get to that in a minute), and other traits are all able to be researched and acted.
 And, it can be done without stereotyping.

 This is transpiring in an age in which actors are begging to not be judged based on outer appearances and instead be hired for roles based on their talent and merit.